ibm-cloud-docs/vpc/bs_snapshots_create.md

 You can create a consistency group that contains snapshots of multiple volumes that are attached to a virtual server instance.
 All snapshots in the consistency group are created at the same time and are loosely coupled.
 For more information, see [Creating snapshot consistency groups](/docs/vpc?topic=vpc-snapshots-vpc-create-consistency-groups).

 You can take a snapshot of a second-generation storage volume even if it is not attached to a running virtual server instance.
-Fast restore snapshot clones, cross-regional copies, and consistency groups are not supported for second-generation storage volumes during the beta phase.
+In this release, fast restore snapshot clones, cross-regional copies, and consistency groups are not supported for second-generation storage volumes.
 {: beta}

 ## Creating a snapshot in the console